aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1479-Read and Write Files.md

-* Now, let's understand how to provide filename:
+* Now, let's understand how to provide the filename: